 The first year of the programme will take your existing knowledge and skills and develop them in a variety of ways.
 You will develop key crafts in contemporary drama and theatre (including acting, writing, devising and workshop practices) and learn to work creatively in groups.
 You will also gain an understanding of how contemporary practice sits within historical contexts.
 The first year of the BA Drama: Education & Community programme includes modules taught with students from other degrees (e.g. BA Acting, BA Drama and Theatre; BA Drama and Dance).
 This allows you to become part of a wider performance community and form connections that will support you throughout your degree.

-Semester 1 Semester 2 Workshop Facilitation 20 - C Big Ideas in Performance 20 - C

-Making Ensemble Performance 20 - C Ensemble Political Performance 20 - C

-Acting 20 - C 20 - O
+Semester 1 Semester 2 Workshop Facilitation 20 - C Big Ideas in Performance 20 - C Making Ensemble Performance 20 - C Ensemble Political Performance 20 - C Acting 20 - C Theatre for Social Change 20 - O

-Movement for Performance

-OR

-Writing for Performance